Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Background

 \subsection{Gaussian Process Regression}

-We employ a Gaussian process (GP) to model a function $f(\cdot)$.
+A Gaussian process (GP) is employed to model an unknown function $f(\cdot)$.
 A GP is a collection of random variables, of which any finite subset is jointly normally distributed.
 As such, GPs generalize the notion of Gaussian distributions to infinite-dimensional vectors.
-A GP, denoted $f(\cdot) \sim \mathcal{GP}(m(\cdot), k(\cdot,\cdot))$, is fully specified by its mean function $m(\cdot)$ and covariance function $k(\cdot,\cdot)$.
+A GP, denoted $f(\cdot) \sim \mathcal{GP}(m(\cdot), k(\cdot,\cdot))$, is specified by its mean function $m(\cdot)$ and covariance function $k(\cdot,\cdot)$.